-Authorization of 12 weeks may be granted for continued treatment of anemia in members with malignancies.
+Authorization of 12 weeks may be granted for the continued treatment of anemia due to myelosuppressive chemotherapy in members with nonmyeloid malignancy and current hemoglobin < 12 g/dL.

 C. Anemia in Myelodysplastic Syndrome (MDS)

 Authorization of 12 weeks may be granted for continued treatment of anemia in myelodysplastic syndrome in members with current hemoglobin is < 12 g/dL